 When the Euromaidan protests began 3 years ago, expat Ukrainians rapidly mobilized to support their country.
-As Kyivans froze on Maidan, fighting for their European choice, expat Ukrainians organized small ‘Maidans’ in their respective inhabited corner of the world.
+While Kyivans were freazing on Maidan, fighting for their European choice, foreign Ukrainians organized small ‘Maidans’ in their respective inhabited corner of the world.
 Ukrainians went out into the streets of London, Tokyo, Sydney, New York, Warsaw, and Frankfurt.
 Through these actions, the Ukrainian diaspora fought for a wider global response.
-First, the Yanukovych government was targeted for its use of force against peaceful protesters, and later is engagement with the Russian aggressive actions in Crimea and Eastern Ukraine.
+First, the Yanukovych government was targeted for its use of force against peaceful protesters, and later the Russian aggressive actions in Crimea and Eastern Ukraine.
 For example, in Australia, a 40,000-strong Ukrainian community urged the country to impose sanctions on Russia after its annexation of Crimea.
 The small Ukrainian community in Hong Kong submitted a petition to Russian consulate, which later informed the embassy in Beijing.
-Ukrainians living in Russia were also concerned, trying to help Ukraine through directed actions.
+Ukrainians living in Russia were also concerned, trying to help Ukraine through different actions.
 Ukrainian organisations in Russia sent letters to Vladimir Putin, pushing for an end to Russian interference in Ukraine’s internal affairs.
-Then, whilst Ukrainians protested for the release of a political prisoner, Nadiya Savchenko, expat Ukrainians advocated the ideas in their local communities.
+Then, whilst Ukrainians protested for the release of a political prisoner, Nadiya Savchenko, expat Ukrainians advocated this in their local communities.
 The combined effort succeeded.
 By informing people in other countries, Ukrainians managed to popularize the crisis in Ukraine and to raise foreign awareness about the country.

 As a consequence of the Ukrainian diaspora’s fight for Ukraine, countries with bigger and more active diasporas introduced greater responses to the crisis in Ukraine.
 If not talking about sanctions, even casting votes for United Nations General Assembly Resolution 68/262 affirming Ukraine’s territorial integrity, could serve a perfect example.
 It was introduced among others by Canada, Germany and Lithuania.
 Most countries with active Ukrainian diaspora voted in favor and many countries without it abstained.
 If not looking at the dependencies of some of the ‘against’ and ‘abstained’ voters from Russia politically and economically (like Kazakhstan, Belarus) or autocratic political regimes (as Syria, North Korea, many of the African “failed democracies”), the influence of the Ukrainian diaspora is very vivid argument.